kid1194/frappe-better-attach-control/README.md

 2. Enter the form type/name (Ex: 'User')
 3. Scroll down to the form fields area
 4. Create an **Attach** or **Attach Image** field or edit an existing custom field
-5. Inside the field's custom property, **Better Attach Options**, add a JSON object of the customizations you want.
+5. Inside the field's custom property, **Better Attach Options**, add a JSON string of the customizations you want.
 Example:
 ```
-{"allowed_file_types": ["jpg", "png", "gif"]}
+{"allowed_file_types": [".jpg", ".png", ".gif"]}
 ```

 ℹ️ **Notes**